rangilin/glowing-dangerzone/README.md

     cd /path/to/my/blog/
     glowing-dangerzone new

-This will generate two folders :
+This will generate following folders :

     layouts : place for HTML layout files posts : place for your posts